karelallik/Mental-Health-in-Tech/README.md

 # Mental-Health-in-Tech
+Since tech industries continue to shape the future of work and society, it is important to take note of the mental health of the people working in the industry.
+It is widely known that working in tech often involves long hours, high cognitive loads, and remote work.
+Thus, it is critical to understand the well-being of the workforce.
+These factors can contribute to burnout, anxiety, and the development of mental health disorders.
+By analyzing this data and expanding it, we can provide insight into mental health trends and additionally identify the factors that strongly correlate with mental health disorders.

 ### Dataset 1 (5.89 MB):
 Survey dataset on Mental Health in the Tech Workplace in 2014, 2016 - 2019 [1]